Boiler Size Calculator – What Size Boiler Do I Need?

 You may also find our review of the best eco-friendly boilers of interest.

-Combination boilers (Combi boilers)
+Combination Boilers (Combi Boilers)

 Wondering how much a new boiler costs?
 Check out our guide on options available if you need a new boiler but can’t afford it, as well as boilers on finance and government boiler grants here.

-Hot water is stored in a separate hot water storage tank and water is fed to the system via a cistern tank in the attic.
+Hot water is stored in a separate hot water storage tank and is fed to the system via a cistern tank in the attic.

-Regular boilers are the oldest type of residential boilers and so are usually recommended for properties that already use them and those with old pipework.
+Regular boilers are the oldest type of residential boilers and are usually recommended for properties that already use them and those with old pipework.

-System boilers
+System Boilers

 This means they are quicker to install than regular boilers and take up less space (as they don’t require a cistern tank in the loft).